E46 CHASSIS REINFORCEMENT KIT INSTALLTION - K0536

 We recommend a professional welder install this kit

-Disconnect the battery prevent electrical damage from occurring during welding.
-Remove the interior of your trunk as well as your fuel tank, and all fuel lines capped off to prevent any possible fires.
+Disconnect the battery to prevent electrical damage from occurring during welding.
+Remove your rear subframe with trailing arms, axles, and differential.
+Remove the interior of your trunk as well as your fuel tank and be sure to cap off all fuel lines to prevent any possible fires.

 Using an automotive lift is highly recommended

 Safety Info: Be sure to use a welding helmet and gloves

 Step 1: Remove complete rear suspension and the fuel tank.

 Step 2: Place the Garagistic reinforcement plates in the appropriate locations (see photos below).
 Take note of where the plates sit and strip the chassis surface to bare metal around where the plates sit.

 Step 3: Use degreaser/acetone on the clean bare metal to prep for welding.
 Use your factory hardware or M12x1.5 bolts to set the reinforcement plates in place and insure all holes lineup before welding.